Whodini: The 1990s to present

-In the 1990s, the band made an attempt at a comeback, and in that same year the group signed with MCA Records and released its fifth album Bag-A-Trix in 1991, which failed to have commercial impact, as it tried again to reinvent using the then-current sound of new jack swing.
+In the 1990s, the band made an attempt at a comeback, and in that same year the group signed with MCA Records and released their fifth album Bag-a-Trix in 1991, which failed to have commercial impact, as it tried again to reinvent using the then-current sound of new jack swing.
 Smith produced six of the tracks on the album, two of which co-authored with the band Major Jam Productions, which separately produced the other four tracks, and Fresh Gordon made music for the other four songs.

-In mid-1994, the group scored a hit single with "It All Comes Down to the Money", which was co-produced by Public Enemy DJ Terminator X on his album Super Bad.
+In mid-1994, the group scored a hit single with "It All Comes Down to the Money", which was co-produced by Public Enemy DJ Terminator X on his studio album Super Bad (1994).

 Talks with Def Jam Recordings for a new deal stalled, and in 1996, the group was signed by Jermaine Dupri to his then-Columbia Records-distributed So So Def Recordings imprint.
 As a child in the 1980s, Dupri did a brief stint as a dancer for the group.

-The group's sixth album Six produced one single, "Keep Running Back", and appeared briefly on the R&B chart.
+The group's sixth studio album Six produced one single, "Keep Running Back", and appeared briefly on the R&B chart.
 The album was fully produced by Dupri, except for three tracks, which were created by Dave Atkinson and Andy "Red Spyda" Thelusma.

-Since the Six album, the group has not released any new music, but its older songs have been featured in many various old school compilations and three greatest-hits collections have been released: The Jive Collection, Vol. 1 in 1995, Rap Attack in 2003, and Funky Beat: The Best of Whodini in 2006, which featured the seven-minute "Whodini Mega Mix", which was a medley of some of the biggest hits.
+Since the Six album, the group has not released any new music, but its older songs have been featured in many various old-school compilation albums and three greatest-hits collections have been released: The Jive Collection, Vol. 1 in 1995, Rap Attack in 2003, and Funky Beat: The Best of Whodini in 2006, which featured the seven-minute "Whodini Mega Mix", which was a medley of some of the biggest hits.

 In recent years, Whodini still tours occasionally, and its old records still surface on pop and R&B radio, especially during old-school mix shows.
 The group's records have now become sample sources for contemporary emcees such as Nas, Master P, Prodigy, and MF Doom.

-In October 2007, Whodini was an honoree at the 4th Vh1 Hip Hop Honors.
+In October 2007, Whodini was an honoree at the 4th VH1 Hip Hop Honors.

 In March 2012, Whodini was featured in Season 5 Episode 3 of the TV One hour-long music documentary series, Unsung.

 In August 2012, Whodini was presented with the Icon Award by the Underground Music Awards.

 In October 2012, Whodini was inducted into the 4th annual Long Island Music Hall of Fame.

 On August 16, 2018, the group was awarded the Hip-Hop Icon Award at the third Black Music Honors ceremony held at the Tennessee Performing Arts Center in Nashville, Tennessee.

 On December 23, 2020, Fletcher died at the age of 56.